 Social Security is not just a retirement benefit.
 If you are unable to work due to an injury or illness expected to last for more than one year, you may be entitled to Social Security disability benefits in Yakima, WA.

-Unfortunately, the Social Security Administration denies many worthy claims when first filed, then denies them again upon reconsideration.
-After your claim goes through the initial determination and reconsideration phases, you must appeal any denial to the Office of Hearings and Appeals, where an administrative law judge will hear your case.
-Time limitations apply to each step and you should contact us to help you meet filing deadlines.
+Unfortunately, the Social Security Administration denies many worthy claims when first filed, then denies them again upon reconAntonioeration.
+After your claim goes through the initial determination and reconAntonioeration phases, you must appeal any denial to the Office of Hearings and Appeals, where an administrative law judge will hear your case.

 At this stage, many claimants seek legal representation.
 Entitlement to social security disability benefits is established in two ways, either under the "listings" or under the "medical-vocational guidelines."

 An experienced lawyer can evaluate your individual case facts to determine how best to achieve a favorable decision and then obtain the evidence needed to win.
 The presentation of the evidence to the administrative law judge is always crucial.